-In classical times, India's diverse groups settled on a concept of law.
-How did they reach consensus?
-Was it based in religion or transcendent knowledge?
-Did it depend on time and place?
-What apparatus existed to ensure justice and fair verdicts?
-Addressing these questions and more, A Dharma Reader traces the definition and process of Indian law from the third century BCE to the middle ages.
-Its breadth captures the centuries-long struggle by Indian thinkers to theorize law in a complex society.
-The volume includes new and accessible translations of key texts, notes that explain the significance and chronology of selections, and a comprehensive introduction that summarizes the development of various disciplines.
-2017 978-81-7874-494-5 ₹1195 424 pp Hardback Bodies of Song Kabir Oral Traditions and Performative Worlds in North India Linda Hess, Senior Lecturer in Religious Studies at Stanford University Kabir's work lends itself to topics that range from the religious-spiritual to the social-political, urging fearless awakening while simultaneously rejecting religious identities.Bodies of Song draws on ethnographic research as well as on the history of written collections to study the poetry and culture of Kabir-the first scholarly work of its kind.
-It focuses on texts-their transmission by singers, the dynamics of textual forms in oral performance, and the connections between texts in oral forms, written forms, and other media.
-Professor Hess also examines communities of interpretationincluding the Kabir Panth (a religious sect), Eklavya (a secular educational NGO), and urban fans of Kabir.
-2016 978-81-7824-468-6 ₹895 Hardback 488 рр Rights: Restricted 2017 978-81-7824-519-5 ₹595 488 pp Paperback Rights: Restrited Caste in Modern India A Reader (Two Volume Set) Sumit Sarkar has been Professor of History at the University of Delhi; and Tanika Sarkar, Professor of History at Jawaharlal Nehru University.
+This book is a study of the links between language, politics and ethnicity in Pakistan.
+Rahman reviews the history of all the major ethnic and language movements that have occurred and still continue in Pakistan, such as the Bengali, Sindhi, Pashto and Punjabi movements, to name a few.
+1996 978-81-2503-077-5 ₹895 340 pp Paperback Rights: Restricted Social Change in Modern India M. N. Srinivas, eminent social anthropologist 1995 978-81-2500-422-6 ₹495 196 pp Paperback E-ISBN: 978-93-5287-578-8 Caste, Religion and Country A View of Ancient and Medieval India S. V. Desikachar 1993 978-08-6311-256-0 ₹250 270 pp Paperback PERMANENT BLACK Bodies of Song Kabir Oral Traditions and Performative Worlds in North India Linda Hess, Senior Lecturer in Religious Studies at Stanford University Kabir's work lends itself to topics that range from the religious-spiritual to the social-political, urging fearless awakening while simultaneously rejecting religious identities.
+Bodies of Song draws on ethnographic research as well as the history of written collections to study the poetry and culture of Kabir-the first scholarly work of its kind.
+It focuses on texts-their transmission by singers, the dynamics of textual forms in oral performance, and the connections between texts in oral form, written form, and other media.
+Professor Hess also examines communities of interpretation including the Kabir Panth (a religious sect), Eklavya (a secular educational NGO), and urban fans of Kabir.
+2017 978-81-7824-519-5 ₹595 488 pp Paperback Rights: Restricted 2015 978-81-7824-468-6 ₹895 488 pp Hardback Rights: Restricted Dharma Reader, A Classical Indian Law SERIES: HEDGEHOG AND FOX Patrick Olivelle, Professor Emeritus of Sanskrit and Indian religions at the University of Texas at Austin